 I generally avoid moving points across to an airline program that doesn’t reliably offer instantaneous transfers unless I can place the award(s) I want to book on hold – the last thing I want to happen is for award availability to disappear in the time between actioning a transfer and the points arriving in my airline loyalty account.

-Unlike American Express, Citi, like Chase, doesn’t charge a fee for transfers to any of its partners.
+Unlike American Express, Citi, like Chase and Capital One, doesn’t charge a fee for transfers to any of its partners.

 Transfers To Other People’s Loyalty Accounts